markwalet/environment-manager/README.md

 ```

 ## Usage
 You can get the environment manager by resolving it with the app Laravel service container.
-This will give you a singleton `MarkWalet\EnvironmentManager\Environment` class with the right dependencies.
+This will give you a singleton `MarkWalet\EnvironmentManager\Environment` instance with the right dependencies.
 ```php
 $environment = app(Environment::class);
 ```